Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Weighted graph monoids and sandpile monoids: basic properties

-For a hereditary and saturated subset $H$ of $E$, we define the quotient graph $E/H$ as follows: The source and range maps of $E/H$ are the source and range maps restricted from the graph $E$.
+A subset $H \subseteq E^0$ is said to be \emph{hereditary} if for any $e \in E^1$, $s(e)\in H$ implies $r(e)\in H$.
+For a hereditary subset $H$ of $E$, we define the quotient graph $E/H$ as follows: The source and range maps of $E/H$ are the source and range maps restricted from the graph $E$.
 We have a natural (inclusion) morphism $\phi:E/H\rightarrow E$ which is injective on vertices and edges.

 \begin{deff} A \emph{weighted graph} is a pair $(E,w)$, where $E$ is a graph and $w:E^1\rightarrow \mathbb N^+$ is a map.
 If $e\in E^1$, then $w(e)$ is called the \emph{weight} of $e$.